stackcheats/stacksheets/Replace-H2-with-Postgres.md

 ./wso2server.bat
 ```

 The server will start and configure the platform to work with new configurations.
-After successful startup, bring up your favourite browser and navigate to `https://localhost:9443/carbon` and enter `admin` as both username and password.
+After a successful startup, bring up your favorite browser and navigate to `https://localhost:9443/carbon` and enter `admin` as both username and password.

 <hr class="three--dots"/>